smartsurgerytek/assignment-foundation-dotnet/README.md

 ## Setup Instructions

-- Fork the Repository: Fork the official MediatR repository located at https://github.com/jbogard/MediatR to your personal GitHub account.
+- Fork the Repository: Fork the official ABP repository located at https://github.com/abpframework/abp to your personal GitHub account.
 This will be your working repository for the assignment.
 - Clone Your Fork: Clone the forked repository to your local machine to begin working on the assignment.
+- write unit test by following this tutorial https://abp.io/docs/latest/testing/overall

 ## Submission

-- Deadline: Please complete the assignment and push your changes to your forked repository within 48 hours from the time this assignment was given.
+- Deadline: Please complete the assignment and push your changes to your forked repository within 48 hours from when this assignment was given.
 - Submission: Once you have completed the assignment, please send the URL of your public repository to the hiring manager: service@smartsurgerytek.com

 _Good luck, and we look forward to reviewing your submission!_